mdn/content/files/en-us/web/css/css_anchor_positioning/using/index.md

 You can specify two values to place the positioned element in a specific grid square.
 For example:

-- `top left` or `x-start y-start` (logical equivalent `start start`) will place the positioned element in the top-left square.
+- `top left` (logical equivalent `start start`) will place the positioned element in the top-left square.
-- `bottom center` or `y-end` (logical equivalent `end center`) will place the positioned element in the bottom center square.
+- `bottom center` (logical equivalent `end center`) will place the positioned element in the bottom center square.

 You can specify a row or column value plus a `span-*` value.
 The first value specifies the row or column to place the positioned element in, placing it initially in the center, and the other one specifies the amount of that column to span.
 For example:

 - `top span-left` causes the positioned element to be placed in the top row, and span across the center and left tiles of that row.
 - `y-end span-x-end` causes the positioned element to be placed in the end of the y column, and span across the center and x-end tiles of that column.
-- `block-end span-all` causes the positioned element to be placed in the block end row, and if it's at least as wide as the anchor, span across the inline-start, center, and inline-end tiles of that row.
+- `block-end span-all` causes the positioned element to be placed in the block end row, and span across the inline-start, center, and inline-end tiles of that row.

 If you only specify one value, the effect is different depending on which value is set: